“I want a credit card with points that don’t expire.”

 |*Min S$2K spend per statement month, otherwise 1 mpd for both|

 Are non-expiring points really that important?

-- you actually have more time than you think
+- You have more time than you think

 You have more time than you think

-Most of the major cards in the miles and points game will earn points that are valid for at least 2 years.
+Most credit cards in Singapore earn points that are valid for at least 2 years.
 After that, you can transfer them to KrisFlyer where they’re valid for a further 3 years.

 Therefore, in most cases, you have at least 5 years to save up for your desired redemption.
 If you’re not able to accumulate enough miles in that period for at least one award flight, it suggests that:

 - you’re not optimising your miles collection strategy

 - your miles goal is too ambitious relative to your spending (e.g. trying to redeem for too many people, or in too high a cabin)